8856 Projects Technician

 Education: A high school diploma or the equivalent plus completion of a technical training program in a maintenance trade worth a minimum of fifteen hours of college credit or completion of a recognized apprenticeship program, or a combination of the two, is required.

-Experience: At least six years of progressively responsible experience is required in the installation, repair, and maintenance of industrial electrical-mechanical systems.
+Experience: At least six years of progressively responsible experience is required in the installation, repair, and maintenance of commercial, institutional, or industrial electrical-mechanical systems.
+Experience in observing and documenting construction progress and compliance with construction documents is preferred.
+Experience with computerized maintenance management systems is preferred.

-Effort: Must be able to lift and transport materials and equipment weighing up to fifty pounds on a frequent basis and up to one-hundred pounds on an occasional basis.
+Effort: The ability to lift and transport materials and equipment weighing up to fifty pounds on an occasional basis may be required.
 The job requires prolonged standing and frequent bending, stooping, and reaching on a daily basis and working in confined spaces.
-The job requires a full range of physical motion in order to operate manual and electrically-powered tools and electrical test equipment, to move throughout campus, including climbing stairs in all University buildings, and to work at heights.
+The nature of this position requires the incumbent to operate manual and electrically-powered tools and electrical test equipment, move throughout campus, including stairs in all University buildings, and to work at heights.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.

 License: Documented journeyman status in an electrical, mechanical, or plumbing trade is required.
 A valid Missouri driver’s license is required.